-FHLBank Dodd-Frank Stress Test Template - SEVERELY ADVERSE (Disclosure to the Public)

-(\$ amounts in millions)
+FHLBank Dodd-Frank Stress Test Template - SEVERLY ADVERSE (\$ amounts in millions)

-Cumulative Projected

-Financial Metrics

-(Q1 2016 - Q1 2018)

-1 Net interest income + other non-interest income, net \$ 606

-2 (Provision) benefit for credit losses on mortgage loans (18)

-3 OTTI credit losses (5)

-4 Mark-to-market gains (losses) (35)

-5 Global market shock impact on trading securities (4)

-6 Counterparty default losses (9)

-7 AHP assessments (54)

-8 Net income (loss) \$ 481

-9 Other comprehensive income (loss) (1,203)

-10 Total comprehensive income (loss) (722)

-11 Total capital (GAAP) - Starting (12/31/2015) 4,653

-12 Total capital (GAAP) - Ending (3/31/2018) 3,369

-13 Regulatory capital ratio - Starting (12/31/2015) 6.63%

-14 Regulatory capital ratio - Ending (3/31/2018) 6.75%
+Cumulative Projected Financial Metrics (Q1 2017 - Q1 2019) 1 Net interest income + other non-interest income, net \$ 554.119 2 (Provision) benefit for credit losses on mortgage loans \$ (12.054) 3 OTTI credit losses \$ (2.225) 4 Mark-to-market gains (losses) \$ (29.725) 5 Global market shock impact on trading securities \$ (2.602) 6 Counterparty default losses \$ (0.665) 7 AHP assessments \$ (50.685) 8 Net income (loss) \$ 456.164 9 Other comprehensive income (loss) \$ (833.490) 10 Total comprehensive income (loss) \$ (377.326) 11 Total capital (GAAP) - starting \$ 4,695.238 12 Total capital (GAAP) - ending \$ 3,969.574 13 Regulatory capital ratio - starting 6.40% 14 Regulatory capital ratio - ending 5.98%

-These simulations represent hypothetical internal estimates based on applying rules and conditions set forth in the FHFA's Severely Adverse scenario.
-These estimates are not forecasts of FHLB Chicago's expected results and any distribution of dividends remains subject to approval by the FHLB Chicago's Board of Directors.
+These simulations represent hypothetical internal estimates based on applying rules and conditions set forth in the FHFA's severely adverse scenario.
+These estimates are not forecasts of FHLB-Chicago's expected results and any distribution of dividends remains subject to approval by the FHLB-Chicago's Board of Directors.

-Severely Adverse Results - Regulatory Capital Analysis
+Severely Adverse Scenario Results - Regulatory Capital Analysis

-- Regulatory capital, which is defined as the sum of capital stock, retained earnings and mandatorily redeemable capital stock, decreases from \$4.69 billion at 12/31/2015 to \$4.61 billion at 3/31/2018. - All results shown below are modeled simulations, except for actual regulatory capital at 12/31/2015.
+- Regulatory capital, which is defined as the sum of capital stock, retained earnings and mandatorily redeemable capital stock, increases from \$5.03 billion at 12/31/2016 to \$5.14 billion at 3/31/2019. - All results shown below are modeled simulations, except for actual regulatory capital at 12/31/2016.

-These simulations represent hypothetical internal estimates based on applying rules and conditions set forth in the FHFA's Severely Adverse scenario.
-These estimates are not forecasts of FHLB Chicago's expected results and any distribution of dividends remains subject to approval by the FHLB Chicago's Board of Directors.
+These simulations represent hypothetical internal estimates based on applying rules and conditions set forth in the FHFA's severely adverse scenario.
+These estimates are not forecasts of FHLB-Chicago's expected results and any distribution of dividends remains subject to approval by the FHLB-Chicago's Board of Directors.

-Severely Adverse Results - Total GAAP Capital Analysis
+Severely Adverse Scenario Results - Total GAAP Capital Analysis

-- Total GAAP capital, which is defined as the sum of capital stock, retained earnings and accumulated other comprehensive income (loss), decreases from \$4.65 billion at 12/31/2015 to \$3.37 billion at 3/31/2018. - All results shown below are modeled simulations, except for actual Total GAAP Capital at 12/31/2015.
+- Total GAAP capital, which is defined as the sum of capital stock, retained earnings and accumulated other comprehensive income (loss), decreases from \$4.69 billion at 12/31/2016 to \$3.97 billion at 3/31/2019. - All results shown below are modeled simulations, except for actual Total GAAP Capital at 12/31/2016.

-These simulations represent hypothetical internal estimates based on applying rules and conditions set forth in the FHFA's Severely Adverse scenario.
-These estimates are not forecasts of FHLB Chicago's expected results and any distribution of dividends remains subject to approval by the FHLB Chicago's Board of Directors.
+These simulations represent hypothetical internal estimates based on applying rules and conditions set forth in the FHFA's severely adverse scenario.
+These estimates are not forecasts of FHLB-Chicago's expected results and any distribution of dividends remains subject to approval by the FHLB-Chicago's Board of Directors.